GitCat12/GradientColorGen/README.md

 Use this to quickly make cool colors!

-CHECK OUT THE GITHUB PAGES
+CHECK OUT THE GITHUB PAGES: https://gitcat12.github.io/GradientColorGen/